Pressio/SHAW/docs/content/index.rst

 		 * the discrete state and forcing term are stored using 1D arrays

-		 * this is used to simulate the case of a *single forcing term*
+		 * this is used to simulate the wave dynamics due to a *single forcing term*

 	       *  *rank-2*:

 		 * the discrete state and forcing term are stored using rank-2 tensors (i.e. matrices)
-		 * this is useful to simultaneously solve the wave problem for *multiple forcing realizations* (e.g. multiple source locations and/or periods).
+		 * this is useful to *simultaneously* solve the wave dynamics for *multiple forcing realizations* (e.g. multiple source locations and/or periods).
 		   This rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity,